-Tea bags – I know when my mum comes over, she loves a cup of tea so despite not liking tea myself I also keep some teabags in.
+Tea bags – I know when my mum comes over, she loves a cup of tea so despite not liking tea myself I keep some teabags in.

-Toaster, Mop and bucket, Hoover, Kettle and a Microwave – these items may or may not already be in your flat so do check before you get there.
-If it turns out that they are not included, then wait until you move in to discuss with your flatmates or try and find your flatmates online to discuss the toasters, etc. As you do not need 6 toasters and 6 microwaves in one flat… imagine.
+Toaster, Mop and bucket, Hoover, Kettle and a Microwave – These items may or may not already be in your flat.
+So do check before you get there.
+If it turns out that they are not included, then wait until you move in to discuss with your flatmates.
+Or try and find your flatmates online to discuss the toasters, etc. As you do not need 6 toasters and 6 microwaves in one flat… imagine.